ivypratiwi/lapatisserie/README.md

 6. Making an order.

-# Technologies and Libaries Used
+# Technologies and Libraries Used
 - Python Flask: Python web framework.
 - WTForm : Used for the checkout form.
 - SQLAlchemy: SQL toolkit for Python to facilitate communication between python and database.